neuralmagic/deepsparse/README.md

 ### License

 - **DeepSparse Community** is licensed under the [Neural Magic DeepSparse Community License.](https://github.com/neuralmagic/deepsparse/blob/main/LICENSE-NEURALMAGIC)
-Some source code, example files, and scripts included in the deepsparse GitHub repository or directory are licensed under the [Apache License Version 2.0](https://github.com/neuralmagic/deepsparse/blob/main/LICENSE) as noted.
+Some source code, example files, and scripts included in the DeepSparse GitHub repository or directory are licensed under the [Apache License Version 2.0](https://github.com/neuralmagic/deepsparse/blob/main/LICENSE) as noted.

 - **DeepSparse Enterprise** requires a Trial License or [can be fully licensed](https://neuralmagic.com/legal/master-software-license-and-service-agreement/) for production, commercial applications.